 In this paper, we studied the problem of robust streaming learning in the presence of dynamic data change.
-We conducted an empirical study that highlights three data distribution shift patterns, namely, (1) slight shift, (2) sudden shift, and (3) reoccurring shift.
+We conducted an empirical study that highlights three data distribution shift patterns, namely, (1) slight shift, (2) sudden shift, and (3) reoccurring shift, which occur throughout the lifecycle of a data stream.
 We further developed FreewayML, an adaptive and stable streaming learning framework based on optimization mechanisms designed for the distribution shift patterns, namely, (1) multi-time granularity models, (2) coherent experience clustering, and (3) historical knowledge reuse.
-Our experimental evaluation shows that, compared to existing SML systems, FreewayML achieves much higher prediction accuracy while maintaining similar or better throughput and latency.
+Our experimental evaluation results on top of synthetic and realworld datasets demonstrate the effectiveness of FreewayML.
+Compared to existing SML systems, FreewayML achieves much higher prediction accuracy while maintaining similar or better throughput and latency.
 As future work, we plan to optimize the scalability of FreewayML and enhance its performance in distributed computing environments.